Dog owners often have this chain of questions in the back of their minds:

 Puppies can imprint from a very young age.
 It’s a means of survival that teaches them how to act and who their parents are.
 If you’ve got a seven weeks old puppy or younger, there’s a good chance it imprinted on you.

 Congratulations, you’re now a proud mother/father!
 Before you think: “Why does my dog follow me and not my husband?” remember it’s because it imprinted on you, not him.

-You’re its role model now.
+You’re its role model now, your pup will think about you, creating core memories as you do about them .
 It’s a big responsibility, I know, but it’s nothing to be afraid of.
 As long as you don’t teach it to be around you all the time, you’ll be fine.

 Just train it to socialize well with other humans, dogs, and other animals.
 Show your puppy that being without you isn’t the end of the world.
 Otherwise, separation anxiety can occur, and it’s most frequent with little dogs.